Windows Vista I/O technologies: I/O subsystem

 Vista modifies the behavior of asynchronous I/O operations.
 With the new asynchronous I/O APIs, a thread, different from the one that issued the I/O request, can be notified when the operation completes.
 With this, a single thread can issue all the I/O requests, and then switch to a different worker thread.
 If this thread is the one that handles the data after the I/O request completes, then a thread-switch, which causes a performance hit, may be avoided.
 Windows Vista also introduces synchronous I/O cancellation.
 During a synchronous I/O request, the application is blocked until the request is serviced or fails.
 In Windows Vista the application may issue a cancellation request.
 Applications that cancel the operation on user feedback may prefer to enable user feedback during the time the issuing thread is suspended for usability.

 Windows Vista also implements I/O scheduling as prioritized I/O. Disk I/O requests in Windows Vista are assigned priorities; a higher priority request is given preferential treatment, over a request that has a lower priority, during the execution of the request.
 Windows Vista defines five priority classes – Very Low, Low, Normal, High and Critical.
 By default I/O requests are assigned Normal priority.
 Windows Vista also allows reservation of bandwidth on a per-application basis during disk access; this aims to guarantee the required throughput rate to the application when it accesses the disk.
 Both these features are used by Windows Media Player with respect to media playback.
-Disk Defragmenter, SuperFetch, Windows Defender, Windows Search, and applications that run at startup all use prioritized I/O.
+Disk Defragmenter, SuperFetch, Windows Defender, Windows Search, and applications that run at startup all use prioritized I/O. Prioritized I/O was also intended for use by WinFS for file-backed item promotion operations.

 Prior to Windows Vista, all I/O requests were capped at 64 KB; thus larger operations had to be completed in chunks.
 In Windows Vista, there is no limit on the size of I/O requests.
 This means an entire I/O operation can be completed by issuing fewer requests, which in turn may lead to higher performance.
 Windows Explorer and the Command Prompt's copy command have been modified to issue 1 MB requests.